-- 1. Department Chair of the SOM or Dean of the SHP Letter - a.
+- 1. Chair of the School of Medicine or VPDSHP Letter - a.
 Rank at which candidate is being proposed. - b.
 Time in current rank. - c.
 Descriptions of candidate's assigned duties, job description, annual breakdown of percentage of time allocated to the following areas: teaching, clinical care, research/discovery and administration/service. - d.
-Department Chair of the SOM or Dean of the SHP evaluation of candidate's ability, experience, and accomplishments in each of the four areas mentioned above. - 2.
+Department Chair of the School of Medicine or VPDSHP evaluation of candidate's ability, experience, and accomplishments in each of the four areas mentioned above. - 2.
 Letters of Recommendation.
-Letters of recommendation external or internal are requested and obtained by the Department Chair of the SOM or Dean of the SHP.
+Letters of recommendation external or internal are requested and obtained by the Department Chair of the School of Medicine or VPDSHP.
 A faculty candidate for appointment is not permitted to solicit any letters of recommendation.
 Letters should be obtained from well-qualified scientists, scholars, educators and clinicians who are able to provide a fair and objective evaluation of the candidate's work.
 In general, a potential referee should have at least an "arms-length" relationship with the candidate.
 The nature of the professional relationship of the candidate and the potential referee must be specified in the letter and there must be a brief statement of the referee's academic qualifications.
 The majority of the individuals submitting letters of recommendation should have no previous direct supervisory relationship with the candidate.
-In summary, such letters should document how long and in what capacity the individual knows the candidate, a candidate's qualifications and professional expertise for an appointment, and also be addressed to the Department Chair of the SOM or Dean of the SHP.
+In summary, such letters should document how long and in what capacity the individual knows the candidate, a candidate's qualifications and professional expertise for an appointment, and also be addressed to the Department Chair of the School of Medicine or VPDSHP.